Nordic model: Economic system

-Norway's particularities
+Norway

-The state of Norway has ownership stakes in many of the country's largest publicly listed companies, owning 37% of the Oslo stock market and operating the country's largest non-listed companies, including Equinor and Statkraft.
-In January 2013, The Economist reported that "after the second world war the government nationalised all German business interests in Norway and ended up owning 44% of Norsk Hydro's shares.
+Norway has ownership stakes in many of the country's largest listed companies, including 37% of the Oslo stock market.
+It operates some of the country's largest non-listed companies, including Equinor and Statkraft.
+In January 2013, The Economist reported, "after the Second World War the government nationalised all German business interests in Norway and ended up owning 44% of Norsk Hydro's shares.
 The formula of controlling business through shares rather than regulation seemed to work well, so the government used it wherever possible.
 'We invented the Chinese way of doing things before the Chinese', says Torger Reve of the Norwegian Business School."

-The government also operates a sovereign wealth fund, the Government Pension Fund of Norway, whose partial objective is to prepare Norway for a post-oil future but "unusually among oil-producing nations, it is also a big advocate of human rights – and a powerful one, thanks to its control of the Nobel peace prize."
+The government operates a sovereign wealth fund, the Government Pension Fund of Norway, largely funded by oil revenues, whose partial objective is to prepare Norway for a post-oil future.
+However, "unusually among oil-producing nations, it is also a big advocate of human rights – and a powerful one, thanks to its control of the Nobel Peace Prize."

-Norway is the only major economy in the north of Europe where younger generations are getting richer, with a 13% increase in disposable income income for 2018, bucking the trend seen in other european-northern nations of Millennials becoming poorer than the generations which came before.
+Norway is the only major economy in Northern Europe where younger generations are getting richer, with a 13% increase in disposable income for 2018, bucking the trend seen in other Northern European nations of millennials becoming poorer than the generations which came before.